Brela/todo-mvc/README.md

 # todo-mvc

-### planning on figuring out React and incorporating with this back-end
+for now, React is contained in the client folder and everything else is backend